zilexa/manjaro-gnome-post-install/README.md

 - [Features](https://github.com/zilexa/manjaro-gnome-post-install#quick-guide)
 - [Quick Guide how to install Manjaro Gnome and run this script](https://github.com/zilexa/manjaro-gnome-post-install#quick-guide)

-# Features

-### Desktop layout: minimal, easy, maximizing available screen
-- Dock disabled, Vertical Panel enabled with Favourite apps and an Arc Menu with "Eleven" layout
-- Pinned common applications to the menu and favourite apps to the Panel
-- Several toggles enabled/disabled to provide a smooth experience
-  - Several Panel, Arc Menu, Desktop settings
-  - Week numbers in Calendar
-  - Show battery percentage in taskbar
-  - Enable auto night light
-  - Hide Home folder on desktop
-  - Configure Night Light
-  - Configure display time out and hibernate time
-  - Enable auto-cleanup
-  - Automatic timezone
-  - PrintScr button allows Area selection and saves to /Pictures/Screenshots folder
-  - Touchpad scroll direction set to mouse scroll direction (= disable natural scrolling)

-### Gestures
-- Touchpad gestures extended: 4 finger system gestures (instead of default 3) to allow applications to bind 2 and 3 finger gestures.
-- Hotcorners improved: instead of 1 hotcorner, every corner of the screen can be configured.
-Top left triggers App menu, bottom left triggers Overview, bottom-right Desktop.

-### Reduce amount of personal folders
-- move Templates to Documents folder
-- Remove Public folder (is now Downloads)
-- Rename Videos to Media

-### Replaced apps for more intuitive, easier to use and more functional apps:
-- Replaced gedit with Pluma as Text Editor, while maintaining the beautiful icon and name.
-- Added Nemo and made it default Filemanager (cannot remove the default Nautilus).
-- Added FreeOffice as default for Word/Excel/Powerpoint, in addition to OnlyOffice.

-### Per-application configuration
-#### App Store (Add/Remove programs, aka Pamac)
-- Weekly check for updates (instead of 6 hours)
-- Enable AUR and updates
-- Download updates and hide systray icon if no update is available
-- Test and rank mirrors and select the fastest mirror to download updates from

-#### File Manager (Nemo instead of Nautilus)
-- List view instead of large icon view, also for root user
-- Easy rename of files, also for root user
-- Reload button

-#### Text Editor (Pluma instead of gedit)
-- More readable colors
-- Display numbers, closing brackets, file overview

-#### Firefox
-- Allow syncing the toolbar layout with your Firefox profile
-- Optionally set your own Sync Server.

-#### Install common applications, can be managed via Add/Remove Programs:
-- Bleachbit (to cleanup the system)
-- Variety (periodically changes background with images of nature via Bing)
+# What does the script do?

+### Remove unnecessary apps
+- Geary, Gnome Theme for Firefox, X11-only gnome extensions that throw errors in log.

+### Configure updates - for system, applications, extensions
+- Check biweekly for updates instead of every 6hrs
+- No permanent update icon in systray, only when there are icons
+- Download updates in background.
+Do not perform updates without user confirmation.
+- Enable Arch User Repository, allowing for much more apps and tools in the App Store.
+- Include AUR updates
+- Rate the latency of all available mirrors and select the fastest to download updates.
+- Update the system
+- Cleanup old packages

+#### Install best-in-class applications for everyday use and configure them for instant-readiness
+- New Gnome Extensions Manager - allowing you to browse through extensions, enable/disable them and auto-update user-installed extensions!
+- Bleachbit - to cleanup the system)
+- Wireguard tools - easily connect to VPN networks with automatic network configation
+- RDP instead of VNC - for builtin (Gnome) Desktop Sharing
+  - Script allows you to configure credentials for desktop sharing
+- Gnome Connections - to connect to other systems via RDP
+- LibreOffice Fresh - as additional office suite, next to the default OnlyOffice
+  - Allows you to easily install a language pack
+  - Allows you to easily install *ALL* Office365 fonts
+  - Script will configure LibreOffice to use MS Office365-like icons, Interface.
+Enable autosave every 2min.
+  - OnlyOffice: set dark theme and open each document in its own window
+- BingWallpaper extension (periodically changes background with images of nature via Bing)
+  - Configured to refresh wallpaper every 5 days and store in $HOME/Pictures/Wallpapers
 - Strawberry (audioplayer with folder-view support)
 - Audacity (to edit audio files or record audio)
 - LosslessCut (to cut/trim video files without quality loss)
 - Handbrake (to convert videos to more common/shareable format)
 - Pinta (Paint like simple image editor)
-- Darktable (Photoshop alternative)
 - DigiKam (Photo Library manager)
+  - Prepares a folder for its database by disabling BTRFS features for $HOME/Pictures/digikam-db
+- Firefox settings applied to all current and future firefox user profiles:
+  - set your own, self-hosted Firefox Sync server
+  - remove Mozilla bookmarks, enable a clean bookmark bar.
+  - add Sync button too bookmark bar to easily sent tabs to your other devices or open history of all devices)
+  - Add history button to bookmark bar to quickly restore closed tabs or sessions
+  - Include the toolbar layout when syncing via Firefox Sync.
+  - Use Nemo File Manager (fixing a bug).
+  - Enable uBlock Origin, CastBlock and Bypass Paywalls extensions.
+Enable Nord Dark theme.

+### Replaced apps for more intuitive, easier to use and more functional apps:
+- Text Editor - Pluma instead of gedit, while maintaining the beautiful icon and name.
+  - More readable colors
+  - Display numbers, closing brackets, file overview
+- File Manager - Nemo instead of Nautilus.
+  - list view instead of large icon view, also for root user
+  - Easy rename of files, also for root user
+  - Reload button

+# User Experience configuration - clean, easy, maximum screen space
+- A nice vertical panel with your systray, favourite apps and "start" menu with more pinned apps, maximizing your screen space for actual applications and desktop use (compared to a horizontal panel or doc
+- Touchpad gestures extended: 4 finger system gestures (instead of default 3) to allow applications to bind 2 and 3 finger gestures.
+See Extensions Manager > Touchpad gestures extended for more options.
+- Touchpad scroll direction set to mouse scroll direction (= disable natural scrolling)
+- Hotcorners improved: instead of 1 hotcorner, every corner of the screen can be configured.
+Top left triggers App menu, bottom left triggers Overview, bottom-right Desktop.
+See Extensions Manager > Hotcorners.
+- Several Panel, Arc Menu, Desktop settings and File Manager settings to make it much more intuitive
+- Week numbers in Calendar
+- Show battery percentage in taskbar
+- Enable auto night light and configured
+- Hide Home folder on desktop
+- The Power-off button will hibernate the system
+- Closing the lid will suspend-then-hibernate the system
+- Enable the most modern form of standby: suspend-then-hibernate!
+When system goes into standby, it will wake up after 2 hours to go into hibernation and turn-off completely, saving battery life.
+This allows for very quick standby and (within 2hrs) wakeup.
+- Configure filesystem and kernel for hibernation to swapfile on BTRFS subvolume.
+- Enable auto-cleanup
+- Automatic timezone
+- Instant screenshots of an area (`PrintScr`button) or fullscreen (`Shift+PrintScr`) instead of Gnome 42 new interactive screenshot tool that cannot take instant screenshots.
+You can still trigger the tool via `Ctrl+Shift+PrintScr`.
+- Keyboard shortcut for Terminal (`Shift+Alt+T`)

+### Simplify folder structure - easy for cloud backup/syncing or local backups
+- move Templates to Documents folder, remove Public folder and rename Videos to Media
+- Replace /Downloads and /.cache with root subvolumes, this way, snapshots/backups of your /home folder stay clean, without temporary files.
+-  Create a root subvolume @users mounted to `/mnt/users/` and move Desktop/Documents/Pictures/Media into a subfolder (`/mnt/users/username`), symlink the personal folders into /home/username/ - this way, you can simply sync 1 folder with your favourite cloud provider and easily create seperate, isolated snapshots/backups of your system, your configuration and your personal data.

-#### Optional tasks (the script will ask you)
+### Optional tasks (the script will ask you)
-- Installation of all MS Office 365 fonts for max compatibility
+- Installation of all MS Office 365 fonts for max compatibility.
-- Configure Remote Desktop (RDP) credentials, because Manjaro Gnome supports RDP but it has no UI element yet to create credentials.
-RDP will not work without.
-- Set your custom Firefox Sync server path
-- Install NextCloud Desktop Client to have a 2-way sync to your webDAV server
+- Install NextCloud Desktop Client to have a 2-way sync to your webDAV server.
-- Install Spotify
-- Isolate personal data by moving the personal folders into a BTRFS subvolume (userdata), allows for Timemachine-like snapshots and backups and easy system re-install. highly recommended on personal devices such as PCs and laptops.
 - Configure swap and hibernation support for BTRFS, highly recommended on laptops.

 # Quick Guide
-_1. Download Manjaro, Gnome edition:_
+### _1. Download Manjaro, Gnome edition:_
 https://manjaro.org/download/

-_2. Create a USB stick with the image._ \
+### _2. Create a USB stick with the image._
 If on Gnome, go to Disks, select the usb stick, go to the 3-dot menu and select "restore from image". \
 If not on Linux, use [Rufus](https://rufus.ie/en/) for Windows or [UNetbootin](https://unetbootin.github.io/) for Linux/MacOS/Windows.

-_3. Configure BIOS to not use legacy BIOS, enable boot from USB_ UEFI Bios still supports booting from legacy bios.
+### _3. Configure BIOS to not use legacy BIOS, enable boot from USB_
+UEFI Bios still supports booting from legacy bios.
 This is the moment to disable legacy bios to ensure EFI boot is used.
 Changing this after installing an OS will prevent you from booting.

-_4. Boot into Live via USB_
+### _4. Boot into Live via USB_
 - Google your motherboard, miniPC or laptop brand + Boot Menu Key to find out which key will allow you to select the boot device.
 - Turn your system off, insert USB.
 Turn on the system and tap the correct F-key until you get a menu that allows you to select your USB stick (usually brand name).
 - When booted and not connected via ethernet: go to the top-right system icons, click, select "WiFi not connected > Select network and connect to WiFi.

-_5. Launch installer_
+### _5. Launch installer_
 After the boot from live USB process has finished, you can use Manjaro already and see how it works or continue installing it permanently.
 - First, make sure you have internet connection, the top right icons allow you to find your WiFi and connect if you are not linked via ethernet.
 - During installation, select your preffered language (like British English en_GB) and locale (like nl_NL) and keyboard (Note for EU users that prefer US International keyboard layout, there is a "_**US - Euro on 5**_").